WalletGuruLLC/wg-backend-codes/README.md

 # Custom codes Microservice

 This microservice is responsible for user custom codes using Node.js and NestJS as the development framework, DynamoDB as the NoSQL database, and Dynamoose as the ORM for interaction with DynamoDB.
-It provides functionalities such as user registration, login, roles, etc.

 ## Requirements